 Building adequate flying hours, including instructions, solo, and cross-country, takes six weeks to two months.

 You passed your knowledge test that boosts your confidence, and you’re up in the air taking actual flight instructions.

-Nevertheless, a typical student pilot is not ready to apply for a private chekride after 40 hours of flight training.
+Nevertheless, a typical student pilot is not ready to apply for a private pilot chekride after 40 hours of flight training.